antoinedespres/Software-Testing-Q-team/README.md

 - Aurélien DUVAL
 - Victorin HUET

+The log of the decisions we took and the questions we asked ourselves is available at the end of this document.

 ## Overview of the site
 This test plan is about defining the scope, the objectives and the test strategy of the [Q team's HR Database](https://q.hr.dmerej.info/).